Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 }
 ```

 Since we’re not working with CDFs now, we can simple increment our symbol frequency and the total sum in the current context.
-To get our CDF now, we need to calculate it.
+To get our CDF now, we need to calculate it, though.

 ```
 prob SimpleOrder1AC::getProb(u32 Symbol) const